FREQUENTLY ASKED QUESTIONS:

 What are your hours?

-I operate largely by appointment, but I will typically have availability from 9am - 6pm Tuesday & Wednesday, because I also work at another office.
+I operate largely by appointment, but I will typically have availability from 9am - 5:30pm Tuesday & Thursday and 8:30am - 1pm Friday.
 Please do call 503.505.9677 x 2 if you can't find something using the online scheduler that fits your needs.
-I can often make accommodations.

 Will you accept my insurance?

 Possibly.
 I can accept insurance in the case of Personal Injury/Motor Vehicle Accident claims.
-I can also accept the following private insurers, although it is best to verify your coverage prior to your first appointment: Aetna, ASH, Blue Cross/Blue Shield, HealthNet, Lifewise, PacificSource, and Providence.
-I am unable to accept ODS or Kaiser at this time, but I would be happy to issue you a superbill for potential reimbursement.
+I can also accept the following private insurers, although it is best to verify your coverage prior to your first appointment: Aetna, Cigna, First Choice Health/Zoomcare, Moda, Regence Blue Cross/Blue Shield and Providence (temporarily out of network).
 Please be prepared to pay any co-pays or deductibles at your visit.

 Will it hurt?